The tragic story of Steve Marriott death

-On Friday 19 April 1991, Marriott and his third wife was Toni Poulton flew home from the United States, where Marriott had recorded songs for a future album with Frampton to England.
-During the flight, according to Poulton, Marriott was drinking heavily, was in a foul mood, and the two argued constantly.
-After arriving in the UK, a mutual friend met them and they all went for dinner to one of Marriott’s favourite restaurants, The Straw Hat in Sawbridgeworth, where he consumed more alcohol.
+Back in April 19 1991, the musician and his third wife was Toni Poulton flew home from the United States, where Marriott had recorded songs for a future album with Frampton to England.
+During the flight, according Marriott’s wife he was drinking heavily, was in a bad mood what made the two argue.
+When they arrived in England, they went out for dinner with a friend and made Marriott drink more.

 After dinner, they returned to their friend’s house and decided to stay overnight, since it was late, but upstairs in bed, Marriott and Poulton continued to argue.
 Poulton finally fell asleep and later woke to discover that Marriott had taken a taxi to his home in the nearby village of Arkesden.